 In addition, as the landscape of security data continues to expand relentlessly, security incident response demands have become far more complex.
 Redefining the requirements continually, or daily in many cases.
 As a result, security leaders find themselves wondering which is more important for information security.
 Do they increase their capability to detect and respond, or simplify their tool portfolio?

 Meanwhile, all that critical SIEM data must be readily available in its raw state, as well as in its structured, parsed format.
-This highlights the need to provide access to data on all events, logs and case materials for a single incident to support a holistic incident response investigation and rapid remedial response.
+This highlights the need to provide access to data on all events, log data and case materials for a single incident to support a holistic incident response investigation and rapid remedial response.

 Further, SIEM vendors charge based on the volume of data.
 The more data you want to analyze, the more it will cost you.
 This is a serious limitation for security practitioners.
 They need to see the full picture of what is going on in their environment in order to take corrective action.